Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Results

 \subsection{How to choose sparsity level}

-Our framework enables us to compare reservoirs with different sparsity levels.
-Since Sparse RC converges to the same limit regardless of the level of sparsity, we compute the normalized error metric as defined in Eq. \eqref{eq: metric convergence} for different reservoir sizes in Fig. \ref{fig: sparse} (top row).
+Our framework enables us to determine the optimal sparsity level to obtain the same convergence to the RK limit while decreasing the computational cost.
+We compute the normalized error metric as defined in Eq. \eqref{eq: metric convergence} for different reservoir sizes in Fig. \ref{fig: sparse} (top row).
 The error metric being dependent on the reservoir size, we normalize it between 0 and 1 to represent all curves on the same graph.
 The error metric being dependent on the stochastic realization of the weights, we perform a Monte-Carlo estimation with at least $10^4$ realizations to decrease the estimation variance.

-We observe that sparse RC achieves the same convergence as RC which corresponds to $s = 1$.
-One can decrease the sparsity level until a threshold below which the approximation error increases.
+We observe that one can decrease the sparsity level until a threshold below which the approximation error increases.
 This threshold decreases with the reservoir size: larger reservoirs handle low sparsity levels better.

-In the bottom row of Fig. \ref{fig: sparse}, we plot the threshold defined as $10\%$ of the non-sparse limit.
-We see that we can decrease the sparsity factor quite dramatically: for a reservoir size $N=1000$, we can decrease the sparsity rate down to $s=0.02$.
-This value is below the typical sparsity level of 0.05 \cite{xue2007decoupled, gallicchio2011architectural}, which could lead to further computational and memory savings.
-Note that the decrease does not seem to be inversely-proportional to the reservoir size.
-We suspect that as the reservoir size increases, it becomes a better approximation of the RK limit and it becomes difficult to reduce $s$ while keeping the same approximation quality.
+In the bottom row of Fig. \ref{fig: sparse}, we plot the threshold defined as $5\%$ of the non-sparse limit.
+We see that we can decrease the sparsity factor quite dramatically: for a reservoir size $N=1000$, we can decrease the sparsity rate down to $s=0.003$.
+This value is significantly below the typical sparsity level of 0.05 \cite{xue2007decoupled, gallicchio2011architectural}, which could lead to further computational and memory savings.

+This sparsity level corresponds to a mean of $2sN = 6$ connections per neurons.
+The optimal sparsity level does not correspond to a constant number of connections per neurons as it is not inversely proportional to the reservoir size, but follows a law in $N^{-0.38}$ (see Fig. \ref{fig: sparse}).
+At large reservoir sizes, more connections per neurons are required.
+We suspect that as large reservoirs are better approximations of the RK limit, it becomes more challenging to reduce $s$ while keeping the same approximation quality.